 Movies with new release dates

-Lots of film production companies are hesitant to commit to a firm date, as it’s unclear currently when life will return to normal.
-The few that have range from a few months away, to over a year from now.
+Film production companies have taken different approaches to the pandemic, from some films moving to just a few months away, to others being delayed to over a year from now.
 Here’s all the major films with new cinematic release dates:

 - Wonder Woman 1984 - 14 August 2020, originally 5 June 2020